rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 As a **local transformation**, $R$ precedes the model matrix and $P' = M \cdot R \cdot P$.

-This applies to all previously discussed geometric transformations in addition to rotation.
+This conveniently applies to all previously discussed geometric transformations in addition to rotation.